 Evoke responsibility.
 The value of moral responsibility (paired with explanations of the effects of youth substance use) helps people see substance use as a matter of collective concern and increases support for evidence-based policies.
 Help identify who has a responsibility, not just who is affected.
-The value of moral responsibility (paired with explanations of the effects of youth substance use) helps people see substance use as a matter of collective concern and increases support for evidence-based policies.
-Help identify who has a responsibility, not just who is affected.
-The value of moral responsibility (paired with explanations of the effects of youth substance use) helps people see substance use as a matter of collective concern and increases support for evidence-based policies.
-Help identify who has a responsibility, not just who is affected.
+It's up to us to provide a healthy environment for adolescents.
+Our community must take responsibility for providing safe environments for youth.
+We have a moral obligation to keep teens safe.
+Early use of nicotine, alcohol, marijuana, and other drugs can be harmful - and so, we have a shared responsibility to prevent and reduce substance use among adolescents.
 As a society, we have a moral responsibility to take care of our young people.
-This means we have an obligation to support adolescents by having health care professionals like doctors and nurses address the use of alcohol and other drugs among adolescents substance use early and take steps to prevent problems from developing, so they can help us meet our responsibility to promote adolescents' healthy development.
+This means we have an obligation to support adolescents by having health care professionals like doctors and nurses address the use of alcohol and other drugs among adolescents.
+Health care professionals can identify adolescent substance use early and take steps to prevent problems from developing, so they can help us meet our responsibility to promote adolescents' healthy development.
 By taking steps to reduce the use of alcohol and other drugs among adolescents, we can fulfill our collective obligation to care for our young people.
 Frame Description Example responsibility. effects of youth substance use) helps people see substance use as a matter of collective concern and increases support for evidence-based Our community must take responsibility for providing safe environments for youth.
 We have a moral obligation to keep teens safe.
 Early use of nicotine, alcohol, marijuana, and other drugs can be harmful - and so, we have a shared responsibility to prevent and reduce substance use among adolescents.
 As a society, we have a moral responsibility to take care of our young people.
 This means we have an obligation to support adolescents by having health care professionals like doctors and nurses address the use of alcohol and other drugs among adolescents.
 Health care professionals can identify adolescent substance use early and take steps to prevent problems from developing, so they can help us meet our responsibility to promote adolescents' healthy development.
 By taking steps to reduce the use of alcohol and other drugs among adolescents, we can fulfill